Matleo/MLPython2Java/MaschineLearning4J/src/main/java/RandomForest/README.md

 * **MNISTClassifier.java**:
 The main class for the MNIST classification, to execute loading the whole model from the PMML file, calling for a prediction using the `JPMML Evaluator` and launching a benchmark test.
 * **RandomForestWrapper.java**:
 This class implements the *Model as a Service* idea.
-It loads an `Evaluator` from a given PMML file and offers methods to predict the displayed digit of a given png file or compare the Java and Python results, to determin wheter the import was succesfull.
+It loads an `Evaluator` from a given PMML file and offers methods to predict the displayed digit of a given png file or compare the Java and Python results, to determine whether the import was succesful.
 * **BenchmarkTest.java**: This classes only usage is to run a benchmark test on the loaded `Evaluator` to measure it's performance.

 ## Usage